Two main reasons buyers fail to acquire a business

 As the BDC expresses, finding businesses available for acquisition is not a happenstance process; it’s not as simple as coming across an asset with a for sale sign.
 The vexing condition of the search process is the fact that, unlike for real estate, there is no central MLS for business listings.

-There are a handful of open-access business for sale marketplaces online that provide basic, primarily location-based, information about new business listings.
+There are a handful of open-access business-for-sale marketplaces online that provide basic, primarily location-based, information about new business listings.
 But, business listings are customarily anonymous to protect the business’ privacy; therefore, without proper guidance, it can limit the ability to gather adequate information about potential opportunities beyond the location, industry and general cost.

 Plenty of independent buyers cycle through a maze of search engine quests and never stop—perpetually feeding their curiosity to know what’s out there.
 Even though these buyers have an understanding of what they’re looking for, they haven’t realized what it takes to actually source and manifest their desires.